 True Astrograph Quality

-A curved focal plane does not perfectly coincide with a flat CCD chip.
-Therefore, stars will appear out of focus at the edges.
+A curved focal plane cannot produce consistent results on a flat CCD chip.
+Stars will appear out of focus at the edges.

 When focused on-axis, both images appear to be sharp in the center.
-But in the first image, as you examine the stars closer and closer to the edge, the stars become larger and less focused until finally, at the very corners, the stars are so defocused that they appear as rings instead of pinpoints.
+But in the first image, as you examine the stars closer and closer to the edge, the stars become larger and less focused.
+Finally, at the very corners, the stars are so defocused that they appear as rings instead of pinpoints.

-Fig. 2: EdgeHD, when focused on axis, produces a sharp focus across the entire FOV.
+Fig. 2: EdgeHD produces a consistent, sharp focus across the entire FOV.

 Fig. 1 (left): The off-axis coma inherent in many optical designs (such as the SCT shown above) distorts star images and compromises resolution.